Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Discussion

 \section{Discussion}

-Here, we discuss the broader implications of our results in the context of the private learning for the CPS literature.
+Here, we discuss the broader implications of our results in the context of the private learning for networked systems literature.

-\textbf{Performance-privacy trade-off.} Our SDP-PE algorithm establishes a favorable regret-privacy trade-off, with a regret bound whose leading term matches the non-private lower bound, $\Omega(\sqrt{\statesize\actionsize\horizontotal^3\episodetotal})$.
-Crucially, our algorithm significantly outperforms the optimal LDP result~\cite{qiao2023near} by making the privacy costs' dependency on $1/\pripara$ additive --rather than multiplicative-- with respect to $\episodetotal$.
-The utility matches that of the JDP case, but is achieved within a more resilient, distributed architecture that lacks a single point of failure--a critical feature for robust CPS.
+\textbf{Performance-privacy trade-off.} Our SDP-PE algorithm establishes a favorable regret-privacy trade-off, with a regret bound whose leading term matches the non-private lower bound, $\Omega(\sqrt{\statesize\actionsize\horizontotal^3\episodetotal})$~\cite{domingues2021episodic}.
+Crucially, our algorithm significantly outperforms the optimal LDP result~\cite{qiao2023near} by making the privacy costs' dependency on $1/\pripara$ additive, rather than multiplicative with respect to $\episodetotal$.
+The utility matches that of the JDP case, but is achieved within a more resilient, distributed architecture that lacks a single point of failure--a critical feature for robust networked systems.

-\textbf{The shuffle model as a resilient privacy architecture.} The shuffle model serves as an intermediate trust model between the centralized model (JDP) and the local model (LDP) for privacy-preserving learning in CPS.
+\textbf{The shuffle model as a resilient privacy architecture.} The shuffle model serves as an intermediate trust model between the centralized model (JDP) and the local model (LDP) for privacy-preserving learning.
 Firstly, a key theoretical insight is that any RL algorithm satisfying SDP also satisfies JDP via Billboard lemma in~\cite{hsu2014private}.
 Therefore, the JDP lower bound of $\widetilde{\Omega}(\sqrt{\statesize\actionsize\horizontotal^3\episodetotal} + \frac{\statesize\actionsize\horizontotal}{\pripara})$ established by \cite{vietri2020private}, also applies to our setting.
-It remains an open question whether the lower bound is tight.
+It remains an open question whether the lower bound is tight for the SDP setting.
 Secondly, while our protocol involves local noise injection, it does not satisfy formal LDP.
-Meanwhile, due to the ``privacy blanket", the privacy preservation becomes less costly as the batch size grows and local noise decreases in the later stages.
+Meanwhile, due to the ``privacy blanket'' effect, the privacy preservation becomes less costly as the batch size grows and local noise decreases in the later stages.

+\textbf{Policy switching under privacy constraints.} The SDP-driven batching strategy in our online RL scenario creates a synergy with the engineering need to reduce ``policy switching costs''.
+In a non-private setting, achieving a near-optimal regret of $\tilde{\mathcal{O}}(\sqrt{K})$ typically requires at least $\Omega(\log \log K)$ switches~\cite{qiao2022sample}.
+However, the necessity of batching under shuffle privacy to overcome aggregated noise leads our SDP-PE algorithm to an $O(\log K)$ switching frequency.
+This additional switching frequency ($\log K$ vs. $\log \log K$) appears to be necessary to maintain high utility while satisfying strong privacy constraints.
+Thus, it remains an important open question whether it is possible to achieve fewer policy switches (e.g., at the $\Omega(\log \log K)$ level) while satisfying shuffle privacy and simultaneously maintaining near-optimal regret.